 Instead of “reckless driving,” Vermont uses the term “negligent operation.”
 The offense is divided into two types that carry different penalties: ordinary negligent operation and grossly negligent operation.

 The difference between ordinary and grossly negligent operation is a matter of degree.
 A person can be convicted of ordinary negligent operation by failing to “exercise ordinary care” while driving.
-A grossly negligent operation conviction, on the other hand, requires proof that the motorist’s driving amounted to a “gross deviation from the care that a reasonable person would have exercise.”
+A grossly negligent operation conviction, on the other hand, requires proof that the motorist’s driving amounted to a “gross deviation from the care that a reasonable person would have exercised.”

 (Vt.
 Stat.
 Ann. tit.
 23, § 1091 (2017).)